 It is intended to give a measure of how many goals the goalie allows per unit of regulation game time.

-It is considered one statics among a number of other ones, including win/loss ratio and save percentage that are used to measure a goalie’s capability.
+It is considered one statics among others, including win/loss ratio and save percentage that is used to measure a goalie’s capability.

 Goals Against Average = (goals against x game length) / minutes played.

 If a goalie has been in net for 637 minutes, has allowed 32 goals in that time, and regulation time for the league they play in is 60 minutes per game:

 32 goals against times 60-minute game length is 1,920.

 1,920 divided by 637 minutes played is 3.01